hsghori/CS-Notes/high-performance-computer-architecture.md

 done in core 0.

-An easy way to avoid this problem is to use normal loads to read `lock_var` and only attempt to obtain the lock atomicaly if the normal load returns a free lock.
+An easy way to avoid this problem is to use normal loads to read `lock_var` and only attempt to obtain the lock atomically if the normal load returns a free lock.

 Using an `exchange
 ```C